Guided Creative Writing Topics that Make Journaling Easy and Fun!

 Journaling should be a fun and open-ended activity in which the journal-writer has complete control over what he or she writes.
 Though answering a prompt might seem like a counterintuitive approach, your students will quickly find that guided creative writing topics can actually grant them a great deal of freedom.

-When students use the prompts as a simple guide and ultimately follow along wherever their brains want to take them, they’ll be amazed to see all of the beautiful places they end up along the way.
+When students use the prompts as a simple guide and ultimately follow along wherever their brains want to take them, they’ll be amazed to see all of the beautiful places they end up in along the way.

 Creative Writing Topics